 How will I know when results are available?
 For samples submitted online, an e-mail is sent to the e-mail address you provided for the clinic.
 Results and recommendations will be attached.
 You can also search for results of samples submitted by your clinic (see question How do I access my results online?)

 I can see the sample listed but cannot view results?
-When looking at the listing of your resutls it will show a date received R; and a date analyzed A:.
+When looking at the listing of your results it will show date created C:, date received R: and a date analyzed A:.
 If no date is listed after the A:, the sample analysis has not been completed.
-Please allow 7-12 days for analysis after the sample has been received in our laboratory.
+Please allow 10-14 days for analysis after the sample has been received in our laboratory.
 When the analysis is completed a date will be listed after the A:, and a view results link will be shown in the last column.

 Can I access my results if I did not complete the submission form online?
 Yes (see How do I access my results online?).
-However, only clinics that submit samples online will receive email notifications of sample receipt and results.
+However, only clinics that submit samples online will receive email notifications of sample receipt.

 How will I receive Results?
 For samples submitted online, an e-mail will be sent to the e-mail address you provided for the clinic as soon as the results are completed.
 For those clinics still manually filling out the paper submission form, results and recommendations will be faxed (USA and Canada only) Results for international clinics without email addresses and USA/Canada clinics without faxes will still be mailed.
 To improve efficiency, we no longer routinely mail printed copies of reports.
 Help sustain our efforts by signing up online to receive results by email.
 By creating an account, you will be able to submit sample information, access previous reports, and obtain urolith results by email immediately upon completion.
 Set up your online account at urolithcenter.org, or www.cvm.umn.edu/depts/minnesotaurolithcenter

 Our clinic moved/changed names how do we update our information?
 Please fax updated clinic information to 612-626-3226 or email to email@example.com.
 Please include you old and new clinic information

 Return to top